Mason-MBdev/Mason-MBdev/README.md

-Hi, I'm a second year student at Wilfrid Laurier Univeristy I am currently learning HTML to try and make a website portfolio to showcase my schoolwork and projects
+Hi, I'm a second year student at Wilfrid Laurier Univeristy <br>
+I am currently learning HTML to try and make a website portfolio to showcase my schoolwork and projects

 <!--